josephawanis30/MachineLearningRealEstatePredictions/README.md

 Early attempts at models included a multiple linear regressor and a neural network.
 Due to the particularities of the dataset, neither proved particularly useful models on first pass.
 The results were weak enough that the originally suggested model of a Random Forest Regressor was chosen as the correct model for the project.

 ## Process
-The preliminary dataset will be used as testing data.
-We are planning to scrape data from Zillow using Splinter and BeautifulSoup.The Machine learning model we are using is Multiple Linear regression model.
-At this point no SQL database needed.
-But in the presentation stage planning to use database if needed.

 This analysis will use a Jupyter Notebook, using Python 3.7.11, as the primary method for processing and analyzing the datasets for this project.

 The primary file is: RandomForestRegressor.ipynb.
 An outline of the work flow is as follows: